timkarnold/ucouldfinish/README.md

 Alerts users via text message when a course has availability.

 ###smsHandler.php
-Processes inbound response to determine if the user successfully enrolled after availability notification
+Processes inbound response to determine if the user successfully enrolled after availability notification.

 ###inc-sms.php
 Most functions have been removed for release, but includes the simple Yes/No determinant function for inbound texts